Skip to content

 Tantivy Index

-This document explains Tantivy indexing in OpenObserve, the types of indexes it builds, how to use the correct query patterns, and how to verify and configure indexing.
+This document explains Tantivy indexing in OpenObserve, the types of indexes it builds, how to use the correct query patterns for both single-stream and multi-stream queries, and how to verify and configure indexing.

 Tantivy indexing is an open-source feature in OpenObserve.